-"Theme Attic", the radio show that picks themes and plays music from a variety of genres about selected subjects will feature "suites" of songs this week--and maybe even a few "sweet" songs!
-Join host DJ Phil Maq on Thursday, October 13th at 10:00 AM for his clever and unusual takes on music!
+"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, is featuring only one theme this week: DJ Phil Maq will try to play as many songs as he can from the variety of musical artists selected to the "Theme Attic Hall of Fame!"
+Join host DJ Phil Maq on Thursday, June 7th at 10:00 AM for the fun!

 Kathleen Marden is coauthor with Stanton Friedman of "Captured," which chronicles the Betty and Barney Hill abduction (by aliens) case in 1961.
 Marden is Betty and Barney Hill's niece, so her knowledge of the case is first hand.
 She began her professional career as a social worker and eventually entered the field of education as a teacher.
 In 2003, MUFON publicly recognized Kathy for her most outstanding contribution of advancing the scientific study of the UFO phenomenon by dedicating the annual MUFON International UFO Proceedings to her.

 Two of the week's best podcasts from the internet!

 Meet Wham!tramck from the Detroit Derby Girls Saturday at noon on No Boys A-Loud.
 Find out about Derby U and how to become a Derby Girl, along with details of upcoming appearances and bouts.

 It's all right here on WHFR Dearborn, 89.3fm.

 Today, for the first half hour, an interview with local community activist Kristyn Taylor, who has been a spokesperson for several local advocacy groups, including Save Our Pools.
 She recently formed a Facebook group: Dearborn Residents for Accountability, which hopes to get more information out to the public on current city issues so we can all give better input to our elected representatives.
 If you've missed the broadcast, listen to the podcast from this website: click on Talk Shows--WHFR Journal--(select date).